-My name is Christel Prokay.
-I have been a resident in Palm Desert since 1973.
-A few years ago, Short Term Rentals (STRs) began to appear in Palm Desert and quickly proliferated.
-Before long my home was surrounded by three STRs, which resulted in regular loud disturbances and security worries.
+I have been a resident of Palm Desert since 1973.
+A few years ago, short-term rentals (STRs) appeared in my neighborhood.
+Before long, my home was surrounded by 3 STRs.

-At the time of my petition, Palm Desert had approxamately 1300 STRs operating in residential neighborhoods.
-I found myself wondering where and when it would stop.
-It felt as if desirable neighborhoods would dissappear, only to be replaced by a transient population which does not support our local businesses, does not work/shop & pay taxes here, does not fill the churches and synagogues, does not attend our schools and participate in our local government, does not care about the future of Palm Desert.
+At the start of my petition, Palm Desert had 1,300 STRs operating in residential neighborhoods.
+I feared our community would disappear.
+The short-term renter demographic does not support our local businesses; does not fill the churches and synagogues; does not attend our schools or participate in our local government; does not care about the future of Palm Desert.

-The success of the Protect Palm Desert Neighborhoods initiative and our involvement in the city affairs led us to believe that we had a greater role to play.
+The success of the Protect Palm Desert Neighborhoods initiative and our involvement with the city has shown we have a greater role to play as citizens.
 This is particularly true for economic development.
-We need to bring new residents and new well-paid jobs to town.
-We want to be a useful link between the residents and the city officials.
+We need to bring new residents and new high-paying jobs to town.
+We strive to be a useful link between residents and city officials.

 Protect Palm Desert Neighborhoods